baswerc/routes/README.md

 </filter-mapping>
 ````

-This filter should be placed last in your filter chain.
-Chain processing will end in this filter when a route method match is found (`chain.doFilter` is not called).
+This filter should be placed last in your filter chain because chain processing will end here when a route match is found (`chain.doFilter` is not called).
-If no match is found, then chain.doFilter will be called so further processing can occur.
-This will allow, for example, to still serve up file resources (ex. html, jsp) directly as long as
+If no match is found, then `chain.doFilter` will be called so further processing can occur.
+This allows, for example, your application to serve up file resources
-none of your routes match the file resource URL.
+(ex. html, jsp) directly as long as none of your routes match the file resource URL.

 In addition to the `filter-mapping` configuration, you can control which HTTP requests are candidates for routes with the `ONLY` and `EXCEPT` filter parameters
-(this can improve performance when it's known that certain HTTP paths won't match any routes).
+(this can improve performance when it's known that certain HTTP paths won't map to routes).

 ````xml
 <init-param>